KewalinSamart/CPBS7711_module3/README.md

 # CPBS7711_module3
-From a population of Prix Fixe (PF) solutions for a given set of loci, score the genes on the loci using the method in Tasan et al. and visualize the final solution
+Given a population of Prix Fixe (PF) solutions derived from a set of loci, this program scores the genes on the loci using the method in Tasan et al. and visualize the final solution.

 ## Workflow
 ### Inputs